caraya/personal-blog/content/blog/h1-element-style-changes.md

 Auditing tools like Chrome DevTools and Lighthouse now flag cases of `h1`s without defined `font-size` as bad practice.
 The Lighthouse deprecation warning to look out for is `H1UserAgentFontSizeInSection`.

+## The solution

+Since browsers are removing implicit styles for `h1` elements, developers should explicitly define the styles for `h1` elements in their CSS.
+This ensures that the headings are styled consistently across different browsers and that they meet accessibility standards.

 ## Implementation bugs to watch for

 * Firefox: [bug 1885509](https://bugzilla.mozilla.org/show_bug.cgi?id=1885509)